Amal Clooney Praises Parkland Survivors at Women's Conference

 "The new generation, the young people, feel empowered to make a change, and frankly, they are the ones who should have the platform.
 The march we're attending, it's their march.
 They are the ones that are going to be speaking, and if someone tries to tell them what the reality is, their response should be, 'Well, I was the one hiding in the closet a week ago, so let me tell you how I feel and this is what would make me feel safe.'
 Watching them gives me a lot of hope."

-Nikolas Cruz, a 19-year-old former student and the suspected shooter, has was arrested and charged with 17 counts of premeditated murder.
+Nikolas Cruz, a 19-year-old former student and the suspected shooter, was arrested and charged with 17 counts of premeditated murder.

 FOMO no More.